Weight Loss and Benefits in Body Composition With Tirzepatide

 “In the lower-weight categories, there is less weight to lose, so we see a flattening of the curve [with a] maximum of around 18%, so it may be that as we learn more about a drug that is so potent, we recognize that we don’t need to use such a high dose in people with BMI 27-30 kg/m2,” he explained.
 “It’s the higher BMI categories where we need the higher dose.”

-As with lifestyle and surgical treatments, participants taking tirzepatide had around a three times greater percentage reduction in fat mass than lean mass, resulting in an overall improvement in body composition, reported Aronne.
+As with lifestyle and surgical treatments, participants taking tripeptide had around a three times greater percentage reduction in fat mass than lean mass, resulting in an overall improvement in body composition, reported Aronne.

-“We want loss of fat not lean mass, and we know that we lose around one part lean to three parts fat mass when on a diet and exercise regimen,” he went on to explain.
+“We want the loss of fat, not lean mass, and we know that we lose around one part lean to three parts fat mass when on a diet and exercise regimen,” he explained.
 “We see exactly this [balance of lean-to-fat-mass loss] here with 33.9% total fat mass reduction in the treatment group compared with 8.2% in the placebo group.”

 Visceral fat mass reduction was 40% in the treatment group compared with 7.3% with placebo.
-“It’s good to see there’s more loss of visceral fat,” said Aronne.
+“It’s good to see more visceral fat loss,” said Aronne.
 Lean mass loss was 10.9%.
 “So around three times greater reduction in fat over lean mass loss, resulting in overall improvement of body composition,” he reported.

-Also, in older people (≥ 65 years) there was approximately no difference in fat versus lean mass loss compared with younger people, despite older people being more likely to lose more lean mass.
+Also, in older people (≥ 65 years), there was approximately no difference in fat versus lean mass loss compared to younger people, despite older people being more likely to lose lean mass.

 “In an interesting subanalysis, those with physical limitations at baseline showed a significant improvement versus placebo of over 5% difference [considered significant],” he added.

 “A revolution is coming in the treatment of obesity and cardiometabolic disease, and most physicians cannot grasp this.
 We’re finally getting the efficacy we’ve been looking for that will produce benefits in every realm,” concluded Aronne.
-“These data show that we are now hitting all the secondary endpoints and making our patients better.”
+“These data show that we are now hitting all the secondary endpoints and improving our patients.”

 “I think this bodes well.
-I always envisioned a time when the treatment of obesity would come first before the treatment of cardiometabolic complications of obesity, and I think we’re on the verge of that era with semaglutide, tirzepatide, and the very exciting treatments to come.”
+I always envisioned a time when the treatment of obesity would come first before the treatment of cardiometabolic complications of obesity.
+We’re on the verge of that era with semaglutide, tripeptide, and the exciting treatments.”

-The SURMOUNT-1 trial was sponsored by Lilly.
-Aronne is cofounder, chief scientific advisor, and a member of the board of directors for Intellihealth.
-He is also a paid scientific advisory board member for Eli Lilly.
+Lilly sponsored the SURMOUNT-1 trial.
+Aronne is cofounder, chief scientific advisor, and member of Intellihealth’s board of directors.
+He is also a paid member of Eli Lilly’s scientific advisory board.

 Semaglutide New Drug Combo Well-Tolerated, Leads to Weight Loss